redstik/nephud/README.md

 both in the same folder
 install the font
 ## feedback
-send feedback to windkrieg#0608 on discord
+send feedback to redstik#0608 on discord
--windkrieg
+-red
 ps.